Zendesk pricing options 2026: A complete guide to plans & costs

 Suite Enterprise$169Everything in Professional + up to 300 help centers; sandbox; custom roles; dynamic workspaces; advanced reporting.

-• Advanced AI: Their Advanced AI package costs an extra $50 per agent, per month.
-This gets you intelligent ticket sorting, sentiment analysis, and macro suggestions.
-If you're on the Suite Professional plan, adding this almost doubles your per-agent cost.
-Ouch.
+• Advanced AI: The Advanced AI package is available for an additional $50 per agent, per month.
+This includes sophisticated tools like intelligent ticket sorting, sentiment analysis, and macro suggestions that significantly boost team efficiency.

-• Workforce Management: Need to forecast your staffing and schedule agents?
-That's the Workforce Management add-on, and it'll set you back another $25 per agent, per month.
+• Workforce Management: To optimize staffing and scheduling, the Workforce Management add-on is available for $25 per agent, per month.

-• Quality Assurance: Want to review conversations and help your agents improve?
-The Quality Assurance tool is another $35 per agent, per month.
+• Quality Assurance: For teams focused on continuous improvement, the Quality Assurance tool is $35 per agent, per month.

 A screenshot of an AI-generated ticket summary in Zendesk, which helps agents quickly understand the context of a customer inquiry.